 - Physical contact with a power line is extremely hazardous and may cause a lethal shock.
-Equipment SHOULD NOT be operated under a power line in a manner that would cause contact or near-contact with the wires. - DO NOT lift, elevate, build or pass under a power line any object, tool or vehicle that may make contact or near-contact with the wires. - To help prevent arc flashing, it is recommended that equipment, antennas and people stay at least 15 feet away from any energized power line wire. - Equipment that can be extended, such as a stack mower or grain elevator, requires the utmost care when in the vicinity of a power line.
+Equipment SHOULD NOT be operated under a power line in a manner that would cause contact or near-contact with the wires. - DO NOT lift, elevate, build or pass under a power line any object, tool or vehicle that may make contact or near-contact with the wires. - To help prevent an arc flash from occurring, it is recommended that equipment, antennas and people stay at least 25 feet away from any energized power line wire.
+If you are unsure you can stay away, contact your local utility. - Equipment that can be extended, such as a stack mower or grain elevator, requires the utmost care when in the vicinity of a power line.